-- Your bathing suit — For aforementioned wine country trips… or a ridiculously cold dip at Ocean Beach.
+- Your swimsuit — For aforementioned wine country trips… or a ridiculously cold dip at Ocean Beach.
 Your choice.

 - Festival wear — June Gloom or not, summer brings some of the best annual music festivals in the Bay Area, like Outside Land, Hardly Strictly, and a bunch of lineups at Stern Grove.
 Also, Gay Pride is in June.

-Indian Summer: What to Pack for September and October
+Second Summer: What to Pack San Francisco for September and October

 Did you know September is the warmest month of the year in San Francisco?